 - find products and services that also meet your target’s needs, become a referrer or an affiliate for these businesses

-- work with another biz owner to create new packages of products & services to meet your target’s needs
+- work with another business owner to create new packages of products & services to meet your target’s needs

 - co-create a special product or service, something that you both can sell